Skip to content

 Next, set the environment variables you need to run the benchmark:

 1. In the Lambda Cloud console, navigate to the Instances page, find the row for your instance, and then click Launch in the Cloud IDE column.
-JupyterHub opens in a new window.
+JupyterLab opens in a new window.

-2. In JupyterHub's Launcher tab, under Other, click Terminal to open a new terminal.
+2. In JupyterLab's Launcher tab, under Other, click Terminal to open a new terminal.

 3. Open your .bashrc file for editing: